cdapio/cdap/cdap-docs/developers-manual/source/pipelines/creating-pipelines.rst

 Importing
 ---------
-From within the CDAP Application Studio, you can import a pipeline configuration JSON file to create a new pipeline using the *Import Pipeline* button:
+From within the CDAP Studio, you can import a pipeline configuration JSON file to create a new pipeline using the *Import Pipeline* button:

 .. figure:: _images/cdap-pipelines-gs-1-5-buttons.png